|

 Q. Where can I play in Singapore?

-You can join me at Chong
+You can join Chong

 Pang CC, Tuesday 7.30pm.
 3 courts.
-6 each.
 Ask for Eng Keat.

 Can give you free coaching, better tips and show you the correct way to